Teaching About Money, Spending, and Inflation Using a Classroom Inflation Auction

 - Inflation is a general, sustained upward movement of prices for goods and services in an economy.

 - Inflation is an increase in the average level of prices in the economy, not the individual prices of a few goods.
 For example, while the prices of gasoline and movie tickets might increase, the prices of computers and baseball tickets might decrease.

-- Economists say inflation occurs when “too much money is chasing too few goods.”
-This is likely to occur when the money supply increases at a faster rate than the supply of goods and services produced in the economy.
+- You might hear economists say inflation occurs when “too much money is chasing too few goods.”
+This is likely to occur when the spending increases at a faster rate than the supply of goods and services produced in the economy.

 - Display Slide 7.
 Conclude the activity by discussing the following: